jlelong/chklref/README.md

 The full calling syntax is `perl chklref.pl [options] file.tex`, where `options` can be

 - `--tex <compiler>`, `-t`: Specify the TeX compiler to be used.
 Default is `pdflatex`.
 - `--tex-options`: List of options to pass to the TeX compiler.
+It should be a quoted string of white space delimited options.
 Note that we always add `-interaction nonstopmode` on top of these options.
 - `--debug`, `-d`: Run in debug mode.
 Do not clean the generated `.chk` file.
 - `--quiet`, `-q`: Run in quiet mode.
 Do not print the output of the TeX compiler.
 - `--parse-only`: Do not run the LaTeX compiler but use the already existing `.chk` file.
 When this option is passed, the following other options are meaningless: `--tex`, `--tex-options`, `--quiet`, `--debug`.